Chelsea-Dover/introToFrontEnd/Day_5/labs/all_zens.md

 [Advanced mockup](https://goo.gl/ufeSIZ)

-The colors used in the advanced mockup are:
+The colors used in the advanced mockup:

 * #fff
 * #00A6A6